stagedml/stagedml/README.md

    `./3rdparty/tensorflow` Git submodule.
 You have the following options:

    * (a, preferred) Build our favorite version of TensorFlow from source.
 We link it under `./3rdparty/tensorflow` Git submodule folder.
-First, make sure that submodules are initialized (`git submodule update --init --recursive`).
-After that, run the following commands:
+     1. Make sure that submodules are initialized
         ```sh
+        $ git submodule update --init --recursive
+        ```
+     2. Run the `buildtf` shell function to configure and build TensorFlow wheel.
+        ```sh
-     (docker) $ buildtf # defined in `./docker/devenv.sh`
+        (docker) $ buildtf
+        ```
+        Typically, `buildtf` takes a long time to complete.
+It requires considerable amount of RAM and HDD, but we need to run it only once.
+     3. Install the tensorflow wheel.
+        ```sh
         (docker) $ sudo -E make install_tf
         ```
-     Typically, `buildtf` takes a long time to complete.
-It requires considerable amount of RAM and HDD, but we need to run it only once. `make install_tf` should be run every time we start the container.
+        This command should be re-run every time we start the developer container.
    * (b) Check the current version of TF shipped with the base docker image of `deepo`.
 StagedML wants it to be >=`2.1`, maybe this requirement is already satisfied by default.